 San Angel is a gorgeous colonia towards the south of Mexico City, home to Diego Rivera’s studio and some of Mexico’s most elite families.
 The streets are cobbled, the houses are gorgeous, colonial affairs, and the unmistakable presence of prestige permeates the air.

-It’s also an excellent place to see some beautiful Day of the Dead altars, which is why I stopped by on Thursday evening (for the full program, click here).
+It’s also an excellent place to see some beautiful Day of the Dead altars, which is why I stopped by on Thursday evening.

 The first stop on the ofrenda trail was the San Angel Inn, an iconic Mexican landmark which has served many purposes over the years, including Carmelite monastery, pulque factory, a classroom for the Universidad Iberoamericano, and a hotel for the rich and famous, before finally settling into its current role of a restaurant for celebrities and dignitaries.
 A small chapel that sits off the inner patio housed a multi-level altar filled with brightly painted skull heads, marigolds, and paper cut-outs of skeletons.